We are here to help!

 If you have any questions on any of this information or are looking for something that you don’t see here, please contact us!

 Midwives are experts in normal childbirth.
 Midwives are licensed health care providers.
 Midwives perform clinical or medical tasks such as monitoring the baby’s heart rate, doing vaginal examinations, or assessing the mother’s vital signs.

 We are proud of the credentials held by our outstanding team.

-Please feel free to ask us more about our experience, credentials and how having your baby in a birth center is one of the best options for a low-risk pregnancy.
+Please feel free to ask us more about our experience, credentials, and how having your baby in a birth center is one of the best options for low-risk pregnancy.

 We’re here to answer your questions on birth!

 - Each midwife is licensed by the California Medical Board